ElsevierSoftwareX/MobiQ-survey-app/README.md

 'MobiQapp.apk' is the APK (app) which can be installed and explored on an Android phone.
 'App-configurations' contains the username and password for operating the app in admin mode.
 'installing-project-in-eclipse-luna' is a word document that illustrates how to open the project in eclipse.
 'MobiQapplicationMap' is a pdf document that summarizes the functionalities of most of the classes in the source code.
+Online Android API references (mapped to app components where they are used) are provided in 'APIs-online-guides-references.pdf'.